xraypy/feff85exafs/t/materials/UO2/README.md

 This is an interesting analysis problem because the Br-H scattering plays a significant and easily measurable role in the EXAFS analysis.

+The uraninite data was measured at APS 10ID and kindly provided by Shelly Kelly.

 ![Ball and stick figure of uraninite](uraninite.gif)